 Taco Dip is my go-to party food.
 It’s quick to assemble ahead of time.
 On party day, place it into a cool oven, turn the temperature to 350*, and let it bake for 15 minutes or until heated through & cheese is melted.
 Serve with RITZ Crackers, TRISCUIT, or Wheat Thins (or a combo of all three!) and you have a simple yet filling dish.
 I added extra chopped onions and sweet peppers to half of this Taco Dip since some of our guests are not big fans of either.

-To stock up for this game day party, we headed to Kroger.
-What fun my Mom and I had wandering the many aisles of Kroger while she and Dad were here visiting us.
+To stock up for this game day party, Mom and I went shopping.
+What fun we had wandering the many aisles of Kroger while she and Dad were here visiting us.
 We used to do all of our grocery shopping together, so it was such a treat to shop here and chat.
 Bright, wide aisles made our shopping time a joy!

 - 1 pound ground beef